 25% of adjusted total income

-Actual rent paid minus 10% of adjusted total income (total income less long-term capital gains, short-term capital gains and income under Section 115A or 115D and 80C to 80U deductions.
+Actual house rent paid minus 10% of adjusted total income (total income less long-term capital gains, short-term capital gains and income under Section 115A or 115D and 80C to 80U deductions.

 Insurance premiums are exempt from taxes under Section 80C of the Income Tax Act, 1961.
 Moreover, any benefit received under the savings insurance policy is also free from taxes under Section 10(10D).